JackPotat0/jackpotat0.github.io/docs/game.md

 | ------------- | ------------- | --------- | ------------ | --------------- |
 | C | D | S+ | S | Roxas |

+Best tracks: Darkness of the Unknown, Dearly Beloved, The Other Promise

 #### **Persona 4 (PS2/Golden PC)**
 My first Persona game.
 This game captures the feeling of living a (not so) simple student life in a small town and just hanging out with friends.
 The cast is very endearing and full of personality.
 Immediately started NG+ right after NG, almost 100% except fighting Margaret, learnt speedrun routes for P4G.